Expand All | Collapse All

 How can I apply for treatments to be added to the CDL?

-Since 2022, companies are responsible for providing evidence submissions and price proposals for their cancer drug treatments to be assessed for inclusion on the Cancer Drug List in parallel with their assessment for regulatory approval by HSA.
+Companies are responsible for providing evidence submissions and price proposals for their cancer drug treatments to be assessed for inclusion on the CDL in parallel with their assessment for regulatory approval by HSA.
 More information can be found here

 Clinicians can also request ACE to evaluate treatments for potential inclusion on the list using the attached application form.
-Clinicians who wish to leverage this route should prioritise treatments that are (i) considered standard of care for a rare cancer or (ii) for a specific subgroup of patients with no suitable registered treatment alternatives, and (iii) approved by at least one reference overseas regulatory authority.
+Clinicians who wish to leverage this route should prioritise treatments that are not submitted for HSA's approval due to the small patient pool in Singapore but are (i) considered standard of care for a rare cancer or (ii) for a specific subgroup of patients with no suitable registered treatment alternatives, and (iii) approved by at least one reference overseas regulatory authority.

 What happens if cancer drugs are subsequently removed from the CDL?

 The CDL will be updated every 4 months.
-Generally, treatments will remain on the positive list unless there are strong reasons to remove them.
-Treatments may also have their claim limits adjusted (e.g. if a generic or biosimilar becomes available) or removed (e.g. if the company increases the price to non-cost-effective levels).
+Generally, treatments will remain on the CDL unless there are strong reasons to remove them.
+Treatments may also have their claim limits adjusted (e.g. if a generic or biosimilar becomes available) or removed (e.g. if the pharmaceutical manufacturer increases the price to non-cost-effective levels).

 Where there is a change in the CDL, the prevailing limits or listing based on the date of treatment will apply.
-If the patient had received the treatment before the drug was listed / after the drug was delisted, there would be no MediShield Life, MediSave or Integrated Shield Plan payout.
-MOH will provide sufficient notice to medical institutions and insurers to implement any changes to the CDL, and patients are encouraged to switch to alternative subsidised treatments on the list, where possible.
+If the patient had received a non-CDL treatment before the treatment was listed / after the treatment was delisted, there would be no MediShield Life, MediSave or Integrated Shield Plan payout.
+MOH will provide sufficient notice to medical institutions and insurers to implement any changes to the CDL, and patients are encouraged to discuss switching to alternative subsidised treatments on the list with their doctors, where possible.

 Can a patient claim for cancer drug services from the Cancer Drug Services limit if he is receiving a treatment that is not on the CDL?

 I am prescribed a drug that is not on the Cancer Drug List.
-Can I claim under the Cancer Drug Services Limit?
+Can I claim for the drug under the Cancer Drug Services Limit?

-The cancer drug services benefit is meant to cover services that patients may require ancillary to their main cancer drug treatment.
+The cancer drug services limit is meant to cover ancillary services that patients may require as part of their cancer drug treatment.

-Hence, if the drug is a supportive medication to manage the symptoms and side effects of treatment (e.g. antibiotics to reduce risk of infection, pain medication or anti-nausea medication), it may be claimable under the Cancer Drug Services limit.
+If the drug you are prescribed is a supportive medication to manage the symptoms and side effects of of your cancer drug treatment (e.g. antibiotics to reduce risk of infection, pain medication or anti-nausea medication), it is claimable under the Cancer Drug Services limit.

 However, if the drug is used for the treatment of the cancer / tumour itself (e.g. chemotherapy, immunotherapy or targeted therapy), it should be claimed under the Cancer Drug Treatment limit instead.
 Cancer Drug Treatments that are not listed on the Cancer Drug List are not eligible for MediShield Life, MediSave and Integrated Shield Plan claims and should not be claimed under Cancer Drug Services limit.